Intro to Web Scraping Using Selenium Grid

 We successfully scraped all products concurrently using Selenium Grid.
 However, scraping at scale can be complex and requires lots of configurations.
 Let's explore a more efficient solution!

-Web Scraping Concurrently With ScrapFly
+Web Scraping Concurrently with ScrapFly

 By using the ScrapFly concurrency feature, we can easily scale web scrapers by scraping multiple targets together: